Scripps Institution of Oceanography: Research Vessel Data and Sample Distribution Policy

 Foreign Clearance Data Requirements

-For cruises that involve foreign clearance permits, the transmission of most or all data acquired within foreign waters may be required to be released to that country.
+For deployments aboard Scripps-operated vessels that involve Marine Scientific Research clearance in the waters of a non-US coastal state, the transmission of most or all data acquired within foreign waters may be required to be released to that country.
 It is the responsibility of the chief scientist to understand and comply with all data requirements of all foreign clearance permits.
 However, the Scripps Foreign Clearance Office is available to assist scientists in meeting these obligations.